 The earliest Biblical writings after the death of Jesus (cir.
 A.D.
 30) contain few references to alcohol.
-This may reflect the fact that drunkenness was largely an upper-status vice with which Jesus had little contact.34
+This may reflect the fact that drunkenness was largely an upper-status vice.
+Of course, Jesus had little contact with such people.34

 - Roman abuse of alcohol appears peaked around mid-first century.35

 - The four emperors who ruled from A.D.
 37 to A.D.
 69 were all abusive drinkers.
-However, the emperors who followed were very temperant.
-Literary sources suggest that problem drinking decreased substantially in the Empire.
+But the emperors who followed were very temperant.
+Literary sources suggest that problem drinking decreased greatly in the Empire.
 There continued to be some criticisms of abusive drinking over the next several hundred years.
-However, most evidence indicates a decline of such behavior.36
+But most evidence suggests a decline of such behavior.36

 - Wine had become the most popular beverage.
 As Rome attracted a large influx of displaced persons, it was distributed free or at cost.
-This led to occasional excesses at festivals, victory triumphs and other celebrations, as described by contemporaries.37
+This led to occasional excesses at festivals, victory triumphs and other celebrations.37

 The Roman historian Pliny the Elder reported vineyards around the port city that is now Bordeaux.’38

 The massive eruption of Mt.
 Vesuvius destroyed vineyards surrounding the area.
-This severely disrupting wine production and trade for years.
+This greatly disrupting wine production and trade for years.
 Because of the great demand for wine, vineyards, a cash crop, often replaced food crops.
 The resulting shortage of grain threatened Rome’s food supply.
 The Emperor then banned the planting of new vineyards.
-In addition, he ordered that food crops replace half the existing vineyards.39
+He also ordered that food crops replace half the existing vineyards.39